Notice of Privacy Practice for Express Rx

 Obtain a paper copy of the Notice upon request.
-You may request a copy of our current Notice at any time, either from our pharmacy, our website, or you may request one by e-mailing firstname.lastname@example.org .
+You may request a copy of our current Notice at any time, either from our pharmacy, our website, or you may request one by emailing HR@expressrx.net.

 Inspect and obtain a copy of PHI.
 In most cases, you have the right to access and copy the PHI that we maintain about you.
-To inspect or copy your PHI, you must send an e-mail request to the Privacy Officer firstname.lastname@example.org.
+To inspect or copy your PHI, you must send an email request to the Privacy Officer at HR@expressrx.net.
 There may be a nominal fee for the costs related to copying, shipping and supplies that are necessary to fulfill your request.
 We may deny your request to inspect and copy in certain limited circumstances as outlined in HIPAA regulations.
 If it is possible, and you prefer it, we will provide a copy of your PHI in electronic format.

 Where to obtain forms for submitting written requests.
 You may obtain forms for submitting written requests by contacting the Privacy Officer at HR@expressrx.net

-Express Rx will make all reasonable efforts to avoid incidental disclosures of protected health information.
+Incidental Disclosures/Breach Notification Express Rx will make all reasonable efforts to avoid incidental disclosures of PHI.
 You have a right to be notified following any breach of your unsecured PHI.

-For More Information, To Report a Problem, or File a Complaint If you have questions or would like additional information about Express Rx’s privacy practices, you may contact our Privacy Officer at email@example.com.
-If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer at HR@expressrx.net, by phone at (888) 814-3318, or with the Secretary of Health and Human Services Office for Civil Rights by sending a letter to: 200 Independence Avenue, S.W., Washington, D.C.
+For More Information, To Report a Problem, or File a Complaint If you have questions or would like additional information about Express Rx’s privacy practices, you may contact our Privacy Officer at HR@expressrx.net.
+If you believe your privacy rights have been violated, you can file a complaint with the Privacy Officer at HR@expressrx.net, by phone at (888) 814-3318, or with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to: 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.